 Many people believe that having studied the foreign language at school or college means you are able to speak that language – but do not be mistaken.
 Having to convince your boss or pass an interview in language that is not your native tongue could prove a lot more difficult than you might expect.

-The Internet is now the best place to access information about Swiss job search.
+The Internet is now the best place to access information about employment in Switzerland.
 However, it is always better to use as many different job search sources as possible to find open positions.
 This includes national, regional, local, government, college, university and company websites.

-While some Swiss jobs require strong language skills (translator, interpreter, consultant, etc.) others demand only minimal foreign language skills.
+While some work in Switzerland require strong language skills (translator, interpreter, consultant, etc.) others demand only minimal foreign language skills.
 In the IT sector for example, there is a fair chance of finding job when you are capable of just speaking English.
 Many Swiss speak and understand English.
 English is commonly used in business.
 Not speaking local language will not necessarily hurt you.

-When applying for Switzerland jobs, you may use either English, one of official languages or other foreign language, depending on the company and your fluency.
+When applying for jobs in Switzerland, you may use either English, one of official languages or other foreign language, depending on the company and your fluency.
 Foreign job seekers are expected to have at least a basic understanding of local language because its knowledge is consider necessary to cope with daily office life and life outside work.